Here is what you need to know on this Wednesday, May 23, 65 days before the Washington Redskins start training camp.

 Here are some things that I will be looking for during today’s practice.

 Who’s in?
-Jay Gruden told us earlier that we should not expect to see some injured key players not participating as they continue to recover from 2017 injuries.
+Jay Gruden told us earlier that we should expect to see some injured key players not participating as they continue to recover from 2017 injuries.
 Specifically, OT Trent Williams (knee), OT Morgan Moses (ankles), and TE Jordan Reed (hamstring/toe) will only be spectators if they are at Redskins Park at all.
 Other players who may sit out or participate only in light drills are RB Chris Thompson (leg), and ILB Mason Foster (shoulder).
-The Redskins have been relatively healthy the past few offseasons so we will see how they deal with the aftermath of the injury scourge that his the team last year.
+The Redskins have been relatively healthy the past few offseasons so we will see how they deal with the aftermath of the injury scourge that hit the team last year.

-Seven-on-seven—Sure, it’s fun to watch the full team drills with 11 on each side.
-But since blocking and tackling is limited by the rules about contact there isn’t much to be gleaned from watching an off-tackle run.
+Seven-on-seven—Sure, it’s fun to watch the full team drills with 11 on each side but since blocking and tackling is limited by the rules about contact, there isn’t much to be gleaned from watching an off-tackle run.
 But when they eliminate the guards, tackles, and interior defensive linemen it’s all passing and then we can watch how well Alex Smith and his receivers are connecting.
 One thing I’ll keep in mind is that Smith decided not to get the receivers together for a “passing camp” before the offseason activities started.
 He said that he wanted to get to know the playbook first.
 Because of that they can be forgiven if they are not quite as sharp as they might be.
 Also, how natural does Derrius Guice look coming out of the backfield to catch passes?
-His primary job will be to carry the ball but if he is a legitimate pass-catching threat the whole offense will be harder to defend
+His primary job will be to carry the ball, but if he is a legitimate pass-catching threat, the whole offense will be harder to defend.

 Rookies vs. pros—In rookie camp two weeks ago we saw Trey Quinn putting defensive backs on the ground with some moves and Troy Apke showing great makeup speed on some long passes.
 But those tryout defensive backs and quarterbacks are no longer around.
 How will Quinn look against veteran Orlando Scandrick or second-year corner Josh Holsey?
 Will Smith’s ball placement negate Apke’s speed?
 In the one-on-one pass blocking drills, which emphasize technique over power, can Daron Payne get past Brandon Scherff?